pavs2003/IBM-Coursera-answers/README.md

-All the completed notebooks and Python files.
+All the completed notebooks and Python files only.